pytorch/pytorch/docs/source/notes/extending.rst

 old Python function.

-If you need to maintain state, i.e., trainable parameters, you should (also) use a custom Module.
+If you need to maintain state, i.e., trainable parameters, you should (also) use a custom module.
 See the section below for more information on extending :mod:`torch.nn`.

 If you'd like to alter the gradients during the backward pass or perform a side effect, consider using function or module hooks.

 How to use
 ^^^^^^^^^^
-We recommend taking the following steps:
+Take the following steps:
 1. Subclass :class:`~Function` and implement the :meth:`~Function.forward` and
 :meth:`~Function.backward` methods
 2. Call the proper methods on the `ctx` argument.
 3. Declare whether your function supports double backward
 4. Validate whether your gradients are correct using gradcheck